 ESSENTIAL DUTIES AND RESPONSIBILITIES

-• Strength Based Relationship Building – The WEH uses a strength based approach to build relationships that endure and contribute to positive outcomes for our young people.
+- Strength Based Relationship Building – West End House uses a strength based approach to build relationships that endure and contribute to positive outcomes for our young people.
 Staff focus on the assets of our young people, rather than the deficits, to support continuous growth;

 REQUIREMENTS – (education, experience, knowledge, skills, abilities, work demands)